Celsius452/BiostatsFINAL/README.md

 #Furthermore, you may find raw rmd/qmd files containing the code for each section of the final.
 These files will contain "Dataset 1/2/3" in their names.
 Images generated from each of these R documents can also be found with sensible related names.

-#Please consider 'Final written portion.docx' the final submission of our responses to the questions asked in the Final Prompt,
+#Please consider 'Final written portion.docx' the final submission of our responses to the questions asked in the Final Prompt.

-'Biostatistics Midterm Question Responses.pdf' our final responses for the questions asked in the Midterm prompt, 'dm5153 midterm project.qmd' our source RMarkdown code document, and 'dm5153 midterm project.html' the html document corresponding to the RMarkdown document
+#Please consider "bt1194_FinalProject_Dataset1_NBA.rmd", "dm5153 Final Project - Dataset 2.qmd", and "Dataset#3.qmd" as our code for each portion of the final, respectively
+#Rendered HTMLs of the previously mentioned rmd/qmd files can also be found using the same naming conventions
+#Images generated from each rmd/qmd file have also been included, using sensible names.

-#Dataset 1 was worked on by Devin and Mudra; Dataset 2 was worked on by Brandon and Jessica
+#Dataset 1 was worked on by Brandon and Jessica, Dataset 2 was worked onby Devin, and Dataset 3 was worked on by Mudra.

+#Thanks and enjoy your winter! :)